elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 Reviewing and updating your organization's mission, vision, and strategy should be an ongoing process.
 You should regularly review them to make sure that they are still aligned with the needs of your organization and your stakeholders.
 The cadence will depend on the size and complexity of your organization and the industry that you serve.
 Typical cadence for software engineering organizations is 1 to 3 years.

 **Best Practices:**
 - Shouldn’t require mandating.
-Successful ideas spread
+Successful ideas spread.
-- Should feel they were chosen because they were the best option
+- Should feel they were chosen because they were the best option.
-- Should generate excitement
+- Should generate excitement.
+- Should be defined around activities that influence results.

 **[Results Based Management (RBM)](https://en.wikipedia.org/wiki/Results-based_management)** is a management approach that focuses on achieving results rather than just following processes.
 It's like aiming for the finish line instead of just running around the track.
 With RBM, you set clear goals, measure your progress, and make adjustments as needed to ensure you're on track to achieve those goals.
 It's all about getting things done and making a real impact.

-- Outputs: What the organization puts out
+- **Outputs:** What the organization puts out.
-- Outcomes: The effect the output causes on consumers
+- **Outcomes:** The effect the output causes on consumers.
-- Impact: The effect the outcome causes on our goals
+- **Impact:** The effect the outcome causes on our goals.

-Success is consumers are winning
-Payoff is producers are winning

-*"Results-based management is the only way to run a successful software company.
-We need to focus on delivering value to our customers, not just following processes."* - Bill Gates, former CEO of Microsoft
+***"Results-based management is the only way to run a successful software company.
+We need to focus on delivering value to our customers, not just following processes."*** - Bill Gates, former CEO of Microsoft